College of Media Visiting Committee

 Special Correspondent, Newsweek/Daily Beast; Editor, Democracy: A Journal of Ideas

-Michael Tomasky is a special correspondent for Newsweek/The Daily Beast.
-He is also the editor of Democracy: A Journal of Ideas.
-Before joining Newsweek in May 2011, Tomasky was the editor-at-large with The Guardian News & Media’s U.S. editorial operation.
+Michael Tomasky is a columnist for The Daily Beast.
+He is also the editor of Democracy: A Journal of Ideas, a quarterly journal based in Washington.

 Vice President, Public Affairs, CTIA – The Wireless Association

-Walls graduated from West Virginia University with a Bachelor of Science degree in Broadcast Journalism.
+Walls graduated from West Virginia University with a Bachelor of Science degree in Broadcast Journalism, and holds a master’s degree in Sports Industry Management from Georgetown University.

 Scott Widmeyer was the founder of Widmeyer Communications, a full-service firm he started in 1988.
 Over the course of 25 years, he grew the firm to become one of the largest midsize firms in the US.
 In July 2013, Widmeyer Communications was acquired by Finn Partners, one of the fastest growing PR firms in the US.